Contrasting Clover Health Investments (CLOV) & Its Peers

 |$2.57 billion

+18.1% of Clover Health Investments shares are owned by institutional investors.
+Comparatively, 88.0% of shares of all “Hospital & medical service plans” companies are owned by institutional investors.
+1.5% of shares of all “Hospital & medical service plans” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

-This is a summary of current recommendations and price targets for Clover Health Investments and its competitors, as provided by MarketBeat.
+This is a breakdown of recent ratings and price targets for Clover Health Investments and its competitors, as reported by MarketBeat.com.

 |Sell Ratings